Nanolx/NanoDroid/README.md

 Magisk & root
 =============

+Magisk allows modifying the ROM in system less fashion, it also brings it's own root solution (MagiskSU, which apparently is a fork of PHH SuperUser) and an companion application.

 If Magisk is choosen to be installed, any previously installed root solution will be removed.
 NanoMod will also re-flash the boot image backup if you had system less SuperUser installed.

+That is to ensure MagiskSU is properly installed and working.

-The following Magisk Modules can be choosen to be installed:
+The following Magisk/Modules can be choosen to be installed:

-* Magisk (with builtin SuperUser)
+* Magisk
+  - with builtin SuperUser
+  - with MagiskManager companion application
-* Nano-Init (a few init scripts)
+* Nano-Init (init scripts)
+  - fstrim (optimize filesystems)
+  - logscleaner (clean old logfiles)
+  - sqlite (optimize sqlite databases)
 * Nano-Miitomo (prevents Miitomo crashes on Custom ROMs)
+  - Miitomo does not crash because of rooted devices, but it does crash if 'ro.debuggable' is '1'.
+This Magisk module uses `resetprop` to set it to '0'.

 SafetyNet
 =========

 To pass SafetyNet enable MagiskHide in MagiskManager.
-Make sure your ROM/Kernel sets Selinux to permissive, as Magisk v11 does have it's own pseudo-enforcing Selinux mode.
+Make sure your ROM/Kernel sets Selinux to permissive, as Magisk v11+ does have it's own pseudo-enforcing Selinux mode.

 After enabling MagiskHide reboot.